 Find out the most recent autism statistics including prevalence and comparison of rates to other disorders.
-Over the past decade, statistics are showing a rise in all different types for no officially known reason.
+Over the past decade, statistics are showing a rise in all different parts of the spectrum for no officially known reason.

-The following displays the increasing trend in autism statistics(1):
+The following displays the increasing trend in autism statistics:

 Statistics when compared to other childhood disabilities show that autism rates (3.4/1000 children) are lower than mental retardation (9.7/1000 children) and higher than the rate of cerebral palsy (2.8/1000 children) (2).

 Around 17 percent of children are diagnosed with some type of developmental disability, including conditions that are considered more mild, such as ADHD, learning disabilities, and speech and language disorders making them more common than autistic disorder.

 It would depend on the diagnosing physician and what test or checklist was used to make the diagnosis.
 It’s important to note when considering statistics that it may not be a full population count of all individuals that are diagnosed.

 There may be some children that are diagnosed, but that may actually have Fragile X Syndrome, or Childhood Disintegrative Disorder, as the symptoms can be very similar.
 Another contributing factor to the reported statistics, that may not be accounted for, are the children that are stated to have recovered.

 There have also been promising advances in the use of biomedical treatments for autistic behavior, such as those outlined in the book Healing the New Childhood Epidemics, which I highly recommend all parents reading.

 1. Characteristics for Autism.(2008). www.autism-society.org.
 11-20-09.

 2. Schoenstadt, A. (2009).
 Autism Statistics. www.autism.emedtv.com.
 2-16-10.